Welcome to Allison Acres ~ Galt, CA ~ (209) 224-4304

 I have two price levels for this program.
 Both are in addition to board.
 The first is $250 per month, and will consist of three sessions per week.
 For this program your horse must come to us catchable and relatively gentle about being handled.
 It includes enough exercise for the horse in the form of in-hand work, lunging, round penning, liberty work or turn out that if he's not getting ridden you won't have to worry that he's not getting enough movement.
 This is great for tune ups and for gentle weanlings.

-We offer exercise riding for your at least green broke horse for $15 per ride, with a minimum of two rides per week.
+We offer exercise riding for your at least green broke horse for $15.
 These rides are done by good, experienced teenage and young adult riders.

 Here are some pictures of our facility.
 New pics first, and older ones below.